AI In Ecommerce: What’s On The Horizon?

 Increased Efficiency

-AI can automate repetitive tasks, such as product categorization and data entry, freeing up valuable time for businesses to focus on other areas.
-Products like Google’s Document AI enhance standard optical character recognition (OCR) functionality by providing the ability to quickly train machine-learning models to extract data from several digital and physical inputs correctly.
+AI can automate repetitive tasks like product categorization and data entry.
+Furthermore, products like Google’s Document AI enhance standard optical character recognition.
+By doing this, businesses can quickly train models to extract data from physical and digital inputs correctly.
+AI also helps product managers respond faster during the product lifecycle.

 Enhanced Fraud Detection